-Here are the 10 best procrastination hacks to beat that unhappy habit of yours.
-But let’s explore a few questions before letting out those hacks.
+If you have always wondered about how to stop procrastinating, here are the 10 best procrastination hacks to beat that unhappy habit of yours.
+But first, let’s explore a few questions before letting out those hacks.
 Still, you may jump over to the last part of this post to read them.

 The first thing to remember is that procrastination is a voluntary activity.
 It’s something that you do on purpose, and not something that happens by chance.
 You may define it as an intentional delay in taking action.

 Why Do You Procrastinate?